ROAD TO DEAF INTERPRETING

 On-site: Worcester, MA

-Introduction to DeafBlind Community and Interpreting
+RDI 202: Introduction to DeafBlind Community and Interpreting

 Teachers: Jonathan LeJeune & CoNavigator: Kendra Timko-Hochkeppel